rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ````

 That’s much better.
 Line 1 declares that the class implements the AutoCloseable interface.
-This interface requires a close() method to be implemented, which is done on lines
+This interface requires a `close()` method to be implemented, which is done on lines
 2–4.
 Now, line 6 is allowed.
-Java does know how to close a TurkeyCage object.
+Java does know how to close a `TurkeyCage` object.
 All Java has
-to do is to call the close() method.
+to do is to call the `close()` method.

-The AutoCloseable interface has only one method to implement:
+The `AutoCloseable` interface has only one method to implement:

 `public void close() throws Exception;`

-Wait—TurkeyCage didn’t throw an Exception.
+Wait—`TurkeyCage` didn’t throw an `Exception`.
 That’s OK because an overriding method
 is allowed to declare more specific exceptions than the parent or even none at all.
 By declaring
-Exception, the AutoCloseable interface is saying that implementers may throw any
+`Exception`, the `AutoCloseable` interface is saying that implementers may throw any
 exceptions they choose.

 The following shows what happens when an exception is thrown.
 Do you see any problems